openearthplatforminitiative/flood-data/structure_example.md

 │   └── ...
 │
-├── databricks/                          # Databricks specific scripts or notebooks │   └── ...
+├── databricks/                          # Databricks specific scripts or notebooks │   ├── packaging-and-installation       # Packaging and installation on Databricks instructions │   └── ...
 │
 └── docs/                                # Documentation (could be auto-generated or manual)